Balan Wonderworld: Synopsis

 Balan Wonderworld mostly takes place in the Balan Theater, a magical realm overseen by a mysterious being called Balan.
 The Balan Theater appears when one's heart loses its balance, and connects to Wonderworld, a realm merging reality and fantasy created from memories and hearts.
 The protagonists are two troubled children called Leo and Emma.
 Leo isolates himself from social contact due to an argument with a friend years before, while Emma suffers from anxiety about what others might be saying behind her back.
-Both are drawn into the Balan Theater, and travel through twelve worlds born from the hearts of troubled adults and children alike.
-Leo and Emma are opposed by Lance, a counterpart to Balan who commands the Negati, monsters born from the darkness of Wonderworld's visitors.
+Both are drawn into the Balan Theater, and travel through twelve worlds (also called "stages") born from the hearts of troubled adults and children alike.
+Leo and Emma are opposed by Lance, a counterpart to Balan who commands the Negati, monsters born from the darkness of Wonderworld's visitors, who seeks to keep the visitors forever, and who is responsible for the stages.

+Each of the twelve worlds is preceded by a cutscene that explains why each of the people trapped in Wonderworld, and when the boss is beaten, a second cutscene is played that explains what happened after.
+Each boss is in reality the person whose heart created the stage, and the world reflects this.
+By defeating a boss, the respective person is freed from Lance's influence.

 After completing all twelve worlds and freeing their inhabitants of their burdens, Balan opens a portal for the chosen character to fight Lance.
-Upon his defeat, Lance is briefly shown in his true less menacing form before the Negati drag him into their realm.
+Upon his defeat, Lance is briefly shown in his true, less menacing, form before the Negati drag him into their realm.
 Balan then bids farewell to all of Wonderworld's visitors, though Leo and Emma's farewell is touching enough that he sheds a tear and shows them his real form; a human-like being similar to Lance in appearance.
 Leo and Emma are returned to the real world and face their problems; Leo connects with a dancing group he had previously shunned, while Emma learns of a birthday party thrown for her that her servants were keeping secret.
 The ending credits show stills of Wonderworld's visitors reuniting in the real world watched over by Balan.